Softening of the Hypertriton Transverse Momentum Spectrum in Heavy-Ion Collisions

-where the last term (denoted by $\mathcal{C}$ hereafter) in the above equation is due to the quantum mechanical corrections~\cite{SchPRC59} from the hypertriton wave function.
-Because the inhomogeneity size $R(p_T)$ decreases with increasing $p_T$~\cite{ALICE:2015hvw} and $\sigma_2\gg \sigma_\text{he3}\sim \sigma_1$, the quantum correction factor $\mathcal{C}$ leads to a suppression the \hyt~yield at larger $p_T$.
-For a large emission source with $R\ge \sigma_2$, the correction factor can be expressed as
+where $R(p_T)$ is the inhomogeneity Gaussian size of the nucleon and Lambda emission source for produced hypertrion and helium-3 of transverse momentum $p_T$, and the last factor (denoted by $\mathcal{C}$ hereafter) is from the quantum mechanical corrections~\cite{SchPRC59,Sun:2018mqq} due to the hypertriton wave function.
+Because of the decreasing $R(p_T)$ with increasing $p_T$~\cite{ALICE:2015hvw} and the relation $\sigma_2\gg \sigma_\text{he3}\sim \sigma_1$, the quantum correction factor $\mathcal{C}$ leads to a suppression of the \hyt~yield at larger $p_T$ compared to that of helium-3.
+This can be explicitly seen as follows.
+Since $R(p_T)$ in the collisions considered in our study is larger than the sizes of hypertriton and helium-3, i.e., $R(p_T)\ge \sigma_2\gg\sigma_1,\sigma_{\rm he3}$, the correction factor can be approximately expressed as

-which makes the ratio in Eq.~(\ref{eq:qs}) becoming less than one when $\sigma_2\gtrsim 4$ fm, resulting in a large quantum correction and thus a decreasing \hth~ratio with increasing $p_T$ shown in Fig.~\ref{fig:pt_spectra} at all collision centralities.
-The $p_T$ dependence of the quantum correction factor $\mathcal{C}$ has a different behavior for a small emission source with $R\ll\sigma_{\text{he3}}$.
-In this case, it can be simplified as
+which makes the ratio in Eq.~(\ref{eq:qs}) less than one and thus a large quantum correction.
+With $R(p_T)$ decreasing with increasing $p_T$, the correction factor and thus the \hth~ratio decreases with increasing $p_T$ as shown in Fig.~\ref{fig:pt_spectra} for all collision centralities.

-which shows a weaker $p_T$ dependence than in the case of a large emission source because of $\sigma_{\text{he3}}/R\ll 1$ as assumed.
-This effect due to the relative hypertrition and source sizes indicates that the softening of hypertriton transverse momentum is weaker in collisions of small systems like $pp$ and $pA$ collisions.